cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 Node by node explanation:

-1. Creates a server, with name `my_server`, and with name on Openstack *the node's ID* (since no `name` parameter was supplied under the `server` property).
+1. Creates a server, with name `my_server`, and with name on OpenStack *the node's ID* (since no `name` parameter was supplied under the `server` property).
 The server is set with an image and flavor IDs.
 2. Creates a volume.
-It is set with a relationship to the `my_server` node: This designated relationship type will take care of attaching the volume to Openstack server node.
+It is set with a relationship to the `my_server` node: This designated relationship type will take care of attaching the volume to OpenStack server node.
 {{% /gsCloak %}}